CannaKeys Databank Glossary

 Animal trials (in vivo testing) are experiments conducted on animals.

-Antagonist: Interacts to block or reduce the normal effect (partial positive affinity).
+Antagonist: Interacts to block or reduce the expected effect (partial positive affinity).

-Cannabis Chemotypes (aka chemovars): Are practically useful designations in predicting specific medicinal properties or adverse effects potentials.
-As the last four decades of research discovered, three basic numbers are the primary key (but not the only variables) to realizing specific therapeutic effects for any type of cannabis plant.
-One, the amount of the primary psychoactive cannabis constituent tetrahydrocannabinol (THC for short); two, the amount of the non-psychoactive cannabis constituent cannabidiol (CBD); and thirdly the ratio of THC to CBD.
+Cannabis Chemotypes (aka chemovars): These are valuable designations for predicting specific medicinal properties or adverse effects potentials.
+As the last four decades of research discovered, three basic numbers are the primary key (but not the only variables) to realizing specific therapeutic effects for any cannabis plant.
+One, the amount of the primary psychoactive cannabis constituent tetrahydrocannabinol (THC for short); two, the amount of the non-psychoactive cannabis constituent cannabidiol (CBD); and third, the ratio of THC to CBD.
 It is these three numbers that discern the three basic chemotypes of cannabis.
 The Roman numerals I, II, and III are used to distinguish them.
-A chemotype I contains more THC than CBD.
-A chemotype II contains relative equal amounts, and a chemotype III contains more CBD than THC.
+Chemotype I contains more THC than CBD.
+Chemotype II contains relatively equal amounts, and chemotype III contains more CBD than THC.

 Cannabis Species: The genus cannabis is divided into three species; sativa, indica, and ruderalis.

-Cannabinoid: A chemical compound that interacts with the human body, producing a measurable effect in body, mind, and emotion such as relaxation, improved resilience to stress, neuroprotection, or analgesia for instance.
+Cannabinoid: A chemical compound that interacts with the human body, producing a measurable effect in the body, mind, and emotion, such as relaxation, improved resilience to stress, neuroprotection, or analgesia.
 Cannabinoids come in three types: those made by plants (primarily cannabis), those made by the human body itself, and synthetic versions (human-made).

-Cannabinoid Receptor Sites: Cannabinoids bind to a number of unique receptor sites—which once engaged, produce a unique signal that in turn creates a specific physiological and mental/emotional response.
+Cannabinoid Receptor Sites: Cannabinoids bind to several unique receptor sites—which, once engaged, produce a particular signal that, in turn, creates a specific physiological and mental/emotional response.

-CB1 is an endogenous receptor site abundantly present in the brain and central nervous system.
+CB1 is an endogenous receptor site in the brain and central nervous system.

 CB2 is an endogenous receptor site abundantly present in the periphery and cells of the immune system.